 As our accident injury team noted above, whether you actually saw the crash take place or happened to come upon the scene of the accident after the cars had already crashed, the perspective and account you provide to police can be vitally important, and in more ways than one.

 Let’s tackle the first situation—the one in which you actually witness the accident—first.
 If you witnessed a car crash, the details you provide to the police or traffic investigators can be crucial, and ultimately wind up in the hands of the parties and insurance companies.
 As our experienced auto accident lawyers know, without third-party witnesses, and without forensic investigation, disputes arising because of an auto accident are often of a “he said, she said” nature.
 Your neutral, objective recollection of what happened in a car accident (including who had a green light, who was driving in what direction, who appeared to be speeding, etc.) can be vital in supporting one theory—and case—over another.
-The existence of your recollection, as relayed to police and included in the police report, can bolster a demand for compensation or a claim of damages by the victim in the case.
+The existence of your recollection, as relayed to police and included in the police report, can bolster the demand for compensation or a claim of damages by the victim in the case.

 Many of the benefits of you reporting what you saw also apply to the situation in which you come upon an accident after the crash has already taken place.
 The significance of recollection of a witness who did not actually see the crash is often overlooked, the (mistaken) theory being that if someone did not witness the accident, they cannot provide helpful comments as to liability.
-As our car crash attorneys at Aronberg, Aronberg & Green know, while someone who did not witness the crash cannot testify as to who hit whom, etc., they can provide details which can assist investigators in putting together pieces of the puzzle.
+As our car crash attorneys at Aronberg, Aronberg & Green know, while someone who did not witness the crash cannot testify as to who hit whom, etc., they can provide details that can assist investigators in putting together pieces of the puzzle.
 For instance, a witness might be able to provide police with facts such as that Car 1 wound up parallel to the stop sign, facing the coffee shop, with its right door banged-up, while Car 2 wound up on the sidewalk with its left headlight smashed.
 These bits of information, while perhaps meaningless to a layperson, can help investigators piece together what happened in the crash.

 As we have explored in this blog post, calling 911 when you see a car accident is often a good idea and can prove helpful in many ways, both in terms of ensuring that injured individuals receive required medical care and in terms of providing accounts to be used later in determining who, if anyone, was responsible for the crash.

 If you or someone you know has been injured in an auto accident, please contact our skilled auto accident lawyers at the Law Offices of Aronberg, Aronberg & Green to schedule a free consultation.
 You may reach us by calling 561-266-9191 or by e-mailing us at email@example.com.
-With offices in With offices in Boca Raton, Delray Beach, Plantation, and Wellington, we are here to help.
+With offices in Boca Raton, Delray Beach, Plantation, and Wellington, we are here to help.